|Employer||Parliament of Zimbabwe|

 |Political party||National Patriotic Front|

-Masango Matambanadzo was a Zimbabwean politician and Member of Parliament for Kwekwe Central Constituency, he was a member of the National Patriotic Front party.
-He was popularly known as the Black Man
+Masango Matambanadzo was a Zimbabwean politician and Member of Parliament for Kwekwe Central Constituency.
+He was a member of Zanu PF and then National Patriotic Front.
+He was popularly known as the Black Man.

 He was the Zimbabwe Miners Federation Regional Representative.
 He was also elected National Vice President of Zimbabwe Miners Federation responsible for Production and Technology.
 He was responsible for the revival of the high gold production figures for the Small Scale Miners from 2015 to date, with Small Scale Miners contributing 70% of the current total gold output of 30 tons in 2018.
 He also played a pivotal role in the opening and reopening of closed and new companies in Kwekwe Constituency.